 You can expect more kick-ass action!
 I don't even remember what happened in the fourth season, it was so long ago.
 But, y'know, every year things get more complicated and I think this is the season where we introduce Jesse, so we get a fourth main character in season 4 and he's a great addition to the show.

-In March, we begin filming season 6!
-In fact, here in the States we just aired the final episode of season 5.
+In March, we began filming season 6!
+In fact, here in the States we aired the final episode of season 5 a while ago.
 The big, dramatic, jaw-dropping finale.